 Then, the road Highway One, also known as the Ring Road, also has regular charging stations.
 The Ring Road loops right the way around the country hugging the coastline, equipped with charging stations at least every 100km.
 With a little planning, electric cars can travel to most places with ease.

-Many hotels will offer free or low cost overnight charging facilities, so long as you have the correct cables.
+Many hotels will offer free or low-cost overnight charging facilities, so long as you have the correct cables.
 This makes it very feasible to explore most of the country by green electricity.
-The Iceland electric car charge for rental is pretty much on a par with hiring a petrol vehicle.
+The Iceland electric car charge for a rental is pretty much on par with hiring a petrol vehicle.

 As mentioned, you’re sure to find electric car charging stations every 100km at fuel stations around the Ring Road, as well as surrounding many larger hotels and some public buildings and shopping centers.

-One go-to spot to recharge at around the Keflavik International Airport area is IKEA.
+One go-to spot to recharge around the Keflavik International Airport area is IKEA.
 They provide their customers with around forty charging stations, so there is always one free.
 You can then pop in for the famously delicious Swedish meatballs while your car charges up.

 Although some shopping centers offer free charging, the cost of charging your vehicle is quite low.
 For the high-speed charging stations, it costs around 40 ISK a minute which is about 35 cents per minute of charging.
-Generally, it takes about twenty minutes to charge up 80% of the battery capacity.
+Generally, it takes about twenty minutes to charge up to 80% of the battery capacity.

 While you can usually charge your car with ease around Iceland, there will be some limitations to an electrically fuelled adventure.